In This Article

-What to do After an Accident with a Garbage Truck
+What to Do After an Accident With a Garbage Truck

 After your health has been assessed, the next question you may want to consider is whether or not you should hire an attorney who has experience with accidents involving dump trucks.
 What you do directly following such an accident could greatly impact your claim if you choose to file one.
 Consider the following tips for what to do after an accident with a garbage truck:

 If you’ve suffered physically from an accident with a dump truck, it’s highly advised that you see a doctor – even if you feel fine.
 You may have sustained injuries that are not immediately detectable, and if you are unaware of them, they could worsen.
 This could hurt your case, so please see a doctor as soon as you can and save all documentation – you may need it later.

 Photographs are key, so if you were unable to take any when the accident occurred, try returning to the scene if possible.
 Take photos of the street, area, your vehicle or bike, and any injuries you suffered as a result.
 Try to capture all vehicles involved in the wreck.